Konstanty Adam Czartoryski

-Prince Konstanty Adam Czartoryski (28 October 1773 - 24 April 1860) was a Polish nobleman who became colonel in 1809 in the Duchy of Warsaw and brigadier general in 1815 in Congress Poland.
-He commanded the Duchy's 2nd battalion of grenadiers and the 17th battalion of line infantry.
-He was a member of the Czartoryski noble family and became a brigadier general of the Kingdom of Poland under Duke Constantin.
-He was stationed in Prince Poniatowski's fifth corps of the Grande Armée in Napoleon's invasion of Russia.
+He commanded the Duchy of Warsaw's 2nd battalion of grenadiers and the 17th battalion of line infantry as a colonel from 1809.
+He was a member of the Czartoryski noble family and became a brigadier general of the Kingdom of Poland under Grand Duke Constantin Pavlovich.
+He was stationed in Prince Poniatowski's fifth corps of the Grande Armée in Napoleon's invasion of Russia in 1812.
+After Napoleon's expedition to Moscow in 1812, he became the French Emperor's adjutant general.
+In 1815, he was promoted to the rank of brigadier general in the army of Congress Poland.